-Recent years have seen an extended period of economic uncertainty and upheaval with Brexit, the global pandemic, significant inflation leading to a cost-of-living crisis, a major land war in Europe and a period of marked political instability in the UK.
-Uncertainty, inflation and recession have an impact on economic growth and particularly on discretionary spending, including Westfield Health products.
-Westfield's insurance products fared relatively well during the 2008 recession.
-Employee wellbeing is an area of focus for many businesses as they seek to attract and retain talent, which creates opportunities for the Group.
+Recent years have seen an extended period of economic uncertainty and upheaval.
+Uncertainty, inflation and recession are expected to have an impact on discretionary spending, including Westfield Health products; however, sales across the group remain strong with businesses continuing to invest.
+Experience shows that Westfield's insurance products fare relatively well during turbulent times, while employee wellbeing is an area of focus for many businesses as they seek to attract and retain talent, which creates opportunities for the Group.

-The risks from economic uncertainty cannot be fully mitigated.
-Westfield Health model a range of economic scenarios including recession, so have various contingency plans in place.
+Westfield Health models a range of economic scenarios so has contingency plans in place.
 Our pricing strategy takes account of projected inflation and pressure on business and household finances.